Social enterprise or B-corps

 Shared Harvest believes that talent and lived experiences are valuable currencies in today’s global market.

-My first job was as a water fetcher at age 4.
+As the founder, my first job was as a water fetcher at age 4.
 Carrying buckets of water on my head taught me patience, efficiency and how little you can earn within a day of work.
 Fast forward to my family’s imigration to the USA, braiding hair and selling corn in downtown LA became my new hustle.
 These experiences cultivated my grit, creative resourcefulness which became invaluable as I navigated my career as a first-generation student.
-I’m now a solution-driven emergency room doctor and global public health practitioner who founded a platform that is disrupting the student debt crisis and helping people actualize their own self worth and value.
+I’m now a solution-driven Emergency Medicine (EM) doctor and Global Public Health practitioner who founded a platform that is disrupting the student debt crisis and helping people actualize their own self worth and value.

-My co-founder Briana is also a first-generation emergency room doctor who is passionate about serving her community.
-With a father who always had several side hustles and a mother who went back to night school for professional advancement, she was given had a sense of responsibility instilled in her at a young age.
+My co-founder, Briana, is also a first-generation EM doctor who is passionate about serving her community.
+With a father who always had several side hustles and a mother who went back to night school for professional advancement, she had a sense of responsibility instilled in her at a young age.
 While training for medicine was grueling, she prioritized finding the time to take care of those who helped take care of her.
 She is adept at wearing multiple hats: single mother, doctor, teacher, and a social entrepreneur.

 We have both been personally affected by the detrimental effect that student loans has on mental health.
 For myself, I had significant financial anxiety after complications with my first pregnancy despite being a doctor.
 Briana, lost her husband when he suddenly committed suicide after he struggled with the emotional weight of his achievements and feeling enough financial freedom to take the time to adequately address his mental health.
 His sudden death at 33 was jarring to all of us and spoke to the need for society to do better to support those who seek to better themselves.